SQream/sqream_docs/feature_guides/query_healer.rst

 The ``healerMaxInactivityHours`` log frequency is calculated as 5% of the flag setting.
 When set to to five hours (the default setting), the Query Healer triggers an examination every 15 minutes.

+.. note:: The logs are located in your cluster.

 Configuring the Healer
 ------------------
 The following **Administration Worker** flags are required to configure the Query Healer: